microsoft/nni/docs/en_US/Compressor/Pruner.md

 ![](../../img/filter_pruner.png)

+> Filter Pruner prunes filters in the **convolution layers**
+>
 > The procedure of pruning m filters from the ith convolutional layer is as follows:
+>
 > 1. For each filter $F_{i,j}$ , calculate the sum of its absolute kernel weights $s_j = \sum_{l=1}^{n_i}\sum|K_l|$
 > 2. Sort the filters by $s_j$.
 > 3. Prune $m$ filters with the smallest sum values and their corresponding feature maps.
 The
 > kernels in the next convolutional layer corresponding to the pruned feature maps are also
 > removed.
 > 4. A new kernel matrix is created for both the $i$th and $i+1$th layers, and the remaining kernel
 > weights are copied to the new model.

 ### Usage